EvannZhongg/NebulaGraphQAChain/README.md

 Enter your questions in the web interface, and the system will generate responses based on the Nebula Graph database and AI model.

 ### 3. Monitor Logs
-You can view the real-time logs in the backend console.
+You can view the backend log on the frontend page.

 #### Backend Log View:
 ![Backend Log](https://github.com/user-attachments/assets/06deb529-0524-44bc-aed0-e108efe118e8)